Multilingual Simplification of Medical Texts: Human Evaluation Agreement

 \section{Human Evaluation Agreement}

-In addition to evaluating outputs in their respective languages, 3 out of the 4 human evaluators (for English, French, and Spanish) also evaluated the four sets of English outputs (unfiltered mT5, filtered mT5, GPT-3, and gold reference labels).
+In addition to evaluating outputs in their respective languages, all human evaluators also evaluated a set of 100 examples in English.
 These were collected to estimate how similarly annotators would evaluate outputs.

-Table~\ref{table:pagg} and Table~\ref{table:pagg_maj} show the percent agreement for each human evaluation measure for the evaluated outputs.
-Overall, there is moderate agreement among annotators for most systems.
+To analyze agreement, we use Randolph's kappa~\cite{randolph2005free}, a free-marginal version of Fleiss' kappa.
+These values are presented in Table~\ref{table:pagg} for the different human evaluation criteria along with one for all of them combined.
+These results show there is moderate agreement among annotators.